CodingAna/Mansion/Documentation.md

 - Use MOD() only when really needed to.
 This operation is very slow!
 - \[check\] Render NPCs (go through the whole List 5 so it doesn't need to be sorted by chunks)
 - Make the text in the conversation scrollable to allow texts > len 45 (9*5) maybe make the bottom open when the user can scroll
+- I can reuse the code for getting the NPC id for the inventory because it's based on the same system
+- Make items collectable (I think somewhere after the player moves when checking T=100 for the NPC)